dom1153/dotfiles/fav/README.md

 Essentially, a shortcuts folder

-Underscore in foldername is designed so it shold appear first in directory listings
+Underscore variant \_fav is a shortcut is created so it should appear first in directory listings